SAP-samples/teched2025-XP261/exercises/ex0/README.md

  <img src="./images/S0-122.png" >

- In exercise 5, this role collection will be assigned in Micrososft Entra ID to a newly created employee.
+ In exercise 5, this role collection will be assigned in Micrososft Entra to a newly created employee.

 ## Summary